ILikePlayingGames/SkyblockModSafety/how-to-protect-yourself-from-minecraft-token-loggers.md

 2. Watch out for these common tactics token logger makers use:
     - Offering paid mods (like SBE) or private mods for free
         - It may seem like a good deal but what sounds too good to be true usually is.
+        - Sometimes they may offer to give one to you if you beat them in a duel to make it sound more convincing.
+These are most likely token loggers.
     - Token loggers disguised as popular mods
         - Token loggers are usually disguised as a popular mod (like SBA or NEU).
     - Offering hacks with a flashy feature list